Boris Skossyreff: Imprisonments and later life

 In February 1939, Skossyreff was in a French prison camp with Spanish anti-Francoists, alongside Italian and Central European anti-fascists from the regions occupied by the Third Reich before World War II.

-In October 1942, he was released by the occupying Germans.
-With the victory of the allies, Skossyreff was first arrested by the Americans, and after a brief period of freedom he was again arrested on 4 December 1946, by the French who occupied Berlin.
+In October 1942, Skossyreff was released by the occupying Germans.
+He then fought on the Eastern Front in the German military.

+In 1945, with the victory of the Allies, Skossyreff was arrested by the Americans in 1945 but released shortly after.
+He then settled in took up residence in Boppard, West Germany.
+He was again arrested on 4 December 1946, by the French forces occupying Berlin.
 He remained in the Koblenz-Metternich prison until 17 December, and was harshly treated by the gendarmes because of his collaboration with the Nazis.

-He took up residence in Boppard (West Germany); however, he went to an area controlled by the Soviets, leading to his arrest and sentencing to 25 years of forced labor in a Siberian camp.
-He was released in 1956, returned to Boppard and died there in 1989.
+In 1944, Skossyreff was arrested by the Soviets in Eisenach, then in the Soviet occupation zone, and sentenced to a Siberian camp.

+Skossyreff was released in 1956 and returned to Boppard.
+There he impregnated and married a woman 40 years younger than him.
+Skossyreff died in 1989.

 Legacy

-A novel, titled Boris I, Rei d'Andorra (Boris I, King of Andorra) was written in 1984 by Catalan author Antoni Morell i Mora.
+A novel, titled Boris I, Rei d'Andorra (Boris I, King of Andorra) was written in 1984 by Catalan author Antoni Morell Mora.
 The author dedicated the book to his grandmother, who he claimed had personally met Skossyreff.
 It was later adapted for the stage by Beth Escuda.

+Boris Craft Beer, brewed in Andorra, is named after Boris Skossyreff.